-Evaluation results of the segmentation model are summarized in Table 4.
-Models using high NMS threshold of 0.75 outperform the ones with low NMS threshold of 0.25 across all mask types.
-The model that learns from merged GGO and C masks with high NMS confidently outperforms GGO-only at every level of the IoU threshold.
+Evaluation results of the segmentation model are summarized in Table 3.
+Models using a high NMS threshold of 0.75 outperform the ones with a low NMS threshold of 0.25 across all mask types.
+The model that learns from merged GGO and C masks with high NMS confidently outperforms GGO-only at every IoU threshold level.
 Apart from the NMS effect described above, GGO and C areas in CT scans have many commonalities, so if the model learns to segment GGO only, then Consolidation and background have the same label.
 As a result, the model associates some important patterns with the background rather than the object class.
-Results for separate GGO and C masks are mostly better than for only GGO, but worse than for the merged masks.
-We explain this by the fact that overall C is not very well represented in the dataset (see [TS20] for details of the data analysis), and therefore the model often confuses it with GGO features, or fails to learn certain important features because of their under-representation in the data.
+Results for separate GGO and C masks are mostly better than for GGO but worse than for the merged masks.
+We explain this because overall, C is not very well represented in the dataset (see [13] for details of the data analysis).
+Therefore the model often confuses it with GGO features or fails to learn certain essential features because of their under-representation in the data.

-Results of the COVID-CT-Mask-Net evaluation are presented in Table 5, and the comparison of the best models we trained (highest COVID sensitivity and highest overall accuracy) in Table 6.
-All results are a significant improvement over the baseline COVID-CT-Mask-Net model in [TS20], which we beat by 3.08% (COVID sensitivity) and 5.10% (overall accuracy).
-Comparing the segmentation and classification results though, the advantage of the segmentation models learning from merged masks doesn't immediately translate into the advantage for solving the classification problem.
-Overall, the classifiers derived from these models are slightly better than the classifiers derived from the segmentation models for two classes, and noticeably better than GGO-only models.
-This advantage, though is much smaller than than the gap in the AP and mAP metrics for the corresponding segmentation problems.
+The COVID-CT-Mask-Net evaluation results are presented in Table 5, and the comparison of the best models we trained (highest COVID sensitivity and highest overall accuracy) in Table 6.
+All results are a significant improvement over the baseline COVID-CT-Mask-Net model in [13], which we beat by 3.08% (COVID sensitivity) and 5.10% (overall accuracy).
+Comparing the segmentation and classification results, though, the advantage of the segmentation models learning from merged masks does not immediately translate into the advantage for solving the classification problem.
+Overall, the classifiers derived from these models are slightly better than the classifiers derived from the segmentation models for two classes and noticeably better than GGO-only models.
+This advantage is much smaller than the gap in the AP and mAP metrics for the corresponding segmentation problems.